ezodude/orra/README.md

 ```

 Using the [**Orra CLI**](libs/cli) you can run the workflow (in the root of your Orra project), this creates:
-- A set of API endpoints for each step in the workflow
+- A set of API endpoints for each step in the workflow.
-- A dedicated workflow endpoint.
+- A dedicated workflow API endpoint.
+- A development server that runs the workflow.

+You can then interact with the API endpoints to run the workflow.
+Or run each step individually.

 ```bash
 % poetry run python -m orra_cli run